Gerald Fitzmaurice: Judicial career

-Fitzmaurice was a member of the Permanent Court of Arbitration between 1954 to 1980.
+Fitzmaurice was a member of the Permanent Court of Arbitration between 1954 and 1980.
 In 1960, he left his position as Senior Legal Advisor to accept an appointment as judge at the International Court of Justice, completing Sir Hersch Lauterpacht's term who had died mid-term, and was re-elected for a full term in 1963; he served in the court until 1973.
 He was made a Knight Grand Cross of Order of St Michael and St George in 1960, and in 1961 was elected a Bencher of Gray's Inn.

 In 1974, he was elected as Judge of the European Court of Human Rights at Strasbourg, a position he served in until 1980.
 During his long career in the law he received honorary degrees of Doctor of Law from the University of Edinburgh in 1970 and the University of Cambridge in 1972.

 Personal life

 He married Alice Evelina Alexandra Sandberg on 15 September 1933 and the couple had two sons.
 He died in London on 7 September 1982 at the age of 80.